Distributed State Estimation for Discrete-Time Linear Systems over Directed Graphs: A Measurement Perspective: Introduction

 \section{Introduction}

-In the preceding two decades, investigations into sensor networks have occupied a prominent position in the realm of systems and control, owing to its extensive applications encompassing health care monitoring\cite{lin2020wireless,abdulkarem2020wireless}, environmental sensing\cite{corke2010environmental,hart2006environmental}, and collaborative mapping \cite{gao2020random,pei2020decorrelated}.
+In the preceding two decades, investigations into sensor networks have occupied a prominent position in the realm of systems and control, owing to its extensive applications encompassing health care monitoring \cite{lin2020wireless,abdulkarem2020wireless}, environmental sensing \cite{corke2010environmental,hart2006environmental}, and collaborative mapping \cite{gao2020random,pei2020decorrelated}.
 In order to meet the demands for the network reliability and alleviate the computational and communicative burdens on energy-constrained sensors, the implementation of distributed state estimation serves as a good solution to these challenges.
-The objective of distributed state estimation is to estimate the state of the target system for each sensor in sensor networks by utilizing information from local neighbors, including local measurements, local state estimates, or related data.
-Founded on various dynamical systems and constraint conditions, a wealth of research achievements regarding the distributed state estimation have emerged.
+The objective of distributed state estimation is to estimate the state of the target system for each sensor in sensor networks.